 12. Comply with Applicable Laws.

 When engaging in Web Participation, you are expected to respect and adhere to all applicable laws and regulations including those concerning Financial Reporting, Insider Trading, Antitrust, Copyright, Anti-Bribery and Data Protection.

-Remember, if a posting generates a request from a technology provider for a briefing, a journalist for an interview, or a client or prospect for an inquiry, route it through normal Gartner channels.
-Forward requests for media interviews to the public relations team.
+Remember, if a posting generates a request from a company for a briefing, a journalist for an interview, or a client or prospect for an inquiry, route it through normal Gartner channels.
+Forward requests for media interviews to the Public Relations team.

 Gartner reserves the right to monitor Web Participation by our associates, including social networking sites, to ensure compliance with these guidelines.
 Associates should understand there is no right to privacy for publicly posted social media content, and Gartner may monitor for such postings for compliance with our Code of Conduct and other corporate policies.
-Violations of these Guidelines may result in disciplinary action, up to and including termination of employment.
+Violations of these Guidelines may result in disciplinary action, up to, and including, termination of employment.